Non existing waste management systems

 “Pilot project of waste management”

 In 2015, Eau et Vie started a pilot project of waste segregation and collection in Bangladesh based on a virtuous cycle involving the local actors.
 The waste collectors, locally employed, collect waste which has already been sorted out and put into specific bins in people’s houses.
-Thanks to a three-wheeled collection cycle, the waste collectors can go around the narrow street of the neighborhoods easily to collect waste in the clients’ houses and carry it to the transfer station, where the municipality’s services take over and transport the collected waste to the municipal dumping site.
+Thanks to a three-wheeled collection cycle, the waste collectors can go around the narrow street of the neighbourhoods easily to collect waste in the clients’ houses and carry it to the transfer station, where the municipality’s services take over and transport the collected waste to the municipal dumping site.
 Eau et Vie’s team carry an important awareness raising work with the families so as to entice them into sorting out and giving away their waste to the collectors so as to protect the environment.
 By the end of 2017; 488 households benefitted of the service.
 It will become mandatory and be extended to all households by early 2018.
 The goal of a waste-free environment in Bhashantek is on its way!